On non-geometric augmentations in high dimensions: Introduction and main results

 Legendrian contact homology is a modern invariant of Legendrian submanifolds in $\R^{2n+1}_{st}$ which is a variant of the symplectic field theory (SFT) introduced by Eliashberg, Givental, and Hofer in \cite{EGHSFT}.
 For Legendrian submanifolds in $\R^3_{st}$, it was defined by Chekanov in \cite{CHDGA} and the version of Legendrian contact homology for Legendrian submanifolds of $\R^{2n+1}_{st}$ was developed by Ekholm--Etnyre--Sullivan in \cite{EESLSIRHD, EkholmEtnyreSullivannoniso}.

-Legendrian contact homology is a homology of the differential graded algebra (DGA) $\A(\Lambda)$, which is called the {\em Chekanov-Eliashberg DGA of $\Lambda$} or {\em Legendrian contact homology DGA of $\Lambda$}. $\A(\Lambda)$ is defined to be the non-commutative unital differential graded algebra over a unital ring $R$ freely generated by the set of Reeb chords of $\Lambda$ denoted by $\mQ(\Lambda)$.
+Legendrian contact homology is a homology of the differential graded algebra (DGA) $\A(\Lambda)$, which is called the {\em Chekanov-Eliashberg DGA of $\Lambda$} or {\em Legendrian contact homology DGA of $\Lambda$}.
+Chekanov--Eliashberg DGA $\A(\Lambda)$ is defined to be the non-commutative unital differential graded algebra freely generated by the set of Reeb chords of $\Lambda$, denoted by $\mQ(\Lambda)$, it is defined over a unital ring $R$.
 The differential $\partial(a)$ on $a \in \mQ(\Lambda)$ is defined by a count of rigid pseudo-holomorphic disks for some choice of compatible almost complex structure, and is then extended using the Leibniz rule.
 The homology of the Chekanov-Eliashberg algebra is called the {\em Legendrian contact homology of $\Lambda$}.
 Following the result of Ekholm--Etnyre--Sullivan in \cite{EESLSIRHD}, Legendrian contact homology is independent of the choice of an almost complex structure and is invariant under Legendrian isotopy.
 When $\A(\Lambda)$ is defined over a unital ring $R$, we will sometimes write it as $\A_{R}(\Lambda)$.

 An {\em augmentation} is a unital DGA-morphism $\varepsilon : \mathcal A(\Lambda) \to (\F, 0)$ which thus satisfies $\varepsilon\circ \partial = 0$.
 In our constructions we will use only graded augmentations which by definition vanish on all generators in nonzero degrees.